Vallombrosians: Foundation

 The founder, a Florentine named John Gualbert, a member of the prominent Visdomini family, was born in the year 985 or 995.
-His brother was murdered, and it was his duty was to avenge the deceased.
+His brother was murdered, and it was his duty to avenge the deceased.
 He met the murderer in a narrow lane on Good Friday and was about to slay him, but when the man threw himself upon the ground with arms outstretched in the form of a cross and begged mercy for the love of Christ, John forgave him.

 A popular legend holds that on his way home, John entered the Benedictine church at San Miniato to pray, and the figure on the crucifix bowed its head to him in recognition of his generosity.
 This story forms the subject of Burne-Jones's picture The Merciful Knight, and has been adapted by Joseph Henry Shorthouse in John Inglesant.

 John Gualbert first became a Benedictine monk at San Miniato, but later left that monastery to lead a more perfect life.
 His attraction was to the cenobitic, and not eremitic life, so after staying for some time with the monks at Camaldoli, he settled at Vallombrosa, where he founded his monastery.
 The name "Vallombrosa" means "shady glen".

 Mabillon estimates its foundation at a little before 1038.
 Here, it is said, that John and his first companions lived for some years as hermits, but this is rejected by Martène as inconsistent with the reason for leaving Camaldoli.
 The chronology of the early days of Vallombrosa has been much disputed.
 The dates given for the founder's conversion vary between 1004 and 1039, and a Vallumbrosan writer places his arrival at Vallombrosa as early as 1008.
 The church was consecrated by Rotho, Bishop of Paderborn, in 1038, and Itta, the abbess of the neighbouring monastery of Sant' Ellero, donated the site of the new foundation in 1039.
 The abbess retained the privilege of nominating the superiors, but this right was granted to the monks by Pope Victor II, who confirmed the order in 1056.
 Two centuries later, in the time of Pope Alexander IV, the nunnery was united with Vallombrosa in spite of the protests of the nuns.